Leicester City 3-1 Hull City

 "Riyad Mahrez has been frustrated with himself.
 We told him to go out there and be himself.
 It is the Mahrez of old with the goal he scored.

-"Results gives players confidence.
+"Results give players confidence.
 Back-to-back wins will give confidence for the last 11 games of the season.

 "In terms of our points, it has been a turnaround.
 Everyone looked at the game against Liverpool on Monday and to get the three points under pressure was important but to back that up with another win was vitally important.

-On whether he will get the job full time, Shakespeare replies: "I am comfortable.
+On whether he will get the job full-time, Shakespeare replied: "I am comfortable.
 We have a few days away now.
 I have been kept informed.
 I am told we will have a chat at the end of next week.

-"We know the last 11 games will have twist and turns, we need to take care of ourselves."
+"We know the last 11 games will have twist and turns.
+We need to take care of ourselves."

+Hull City boss Marco Silva: "It is good when you play well and are close to the result, but most importantly we need to take points.

+"We were better in the first half and scored from a counter-attack.
+They had a good reaction, but after half-time, the score was fair.

 Line-ups